-An employed head, spouse, or cohead absent from the unit more than 180 consecutive days due to employment will not be considered a family member.
-However, any regular income sent to the family by the absent person will be counted.
+An employed head, spouse, or cohead absent from the unit more than 180 consecutive days due to employment will continue to be considered a family member.

-Family Members Individuals - Confined for Medical Reasons
+Family Members Permanently Confined for Medical Reasons

-If a family member is confined to a nursing home or hospital on a permanent basis, PHAs may determine that that person is no longer a member of the assisted household, and the income of that person is not counted [New PH OCC GB, Income Determinations, p.
-12].
+If a family member is confined to a nursing home or hospital on a permanent basis, that person is no longer considered a family member and the income of that person is not counted [HCV GB, p.
+5-22].

-COC will request verification from a responsible medical professional and will use this determination.
+The PHACOC - will request verification from a responsible medical professional and will use this determination.
 If the responsible medical professional cannot provide a determination, the person generally will be considered temporarily absent.
 The family may present evidence that the family member is confined on a permanent basis and request that the person not be considered a family member.

-When an individual who has been counted as a family member is determined permanently absent, the family is eligible for the medical expense deduction only if the remaining head, spouse, or cohead qualifies as an elderly person or a person with disabilities An individual confined to a nursing home or hospital on a permanent basis is not considered a family member.
+When an individual who has been counted as a family member is determined permanently absent, the family is eligible for the medical expense deduction only if the remaining head, spouse, or cohead qualifies as an elderly person or a person with disabilities.